-There are several very famous academic oncologists.
-Oncologists get cancer and die of cancer at the same rate as the general population.
+The oncologist may also order more tests, such as imaging tests (such as CT scans, MRIs, or ultrasounds), or may take a blood or urine sample.
+After the tests are completed, the oncologist will be able to provide a basic prediction of how long it will take to recover.
+It's important to note that oncologists get cancer and die of cancer at the same rate as the general population.
 There are several very famous academic oncologists who have died of cancer, ironically in some cases from the cancer for which they were considered world experts.

-You'll likely be referred to an oncologist if your doctor suspects you have the condition.
+It may also be helpful for the oncologist to know the patient's hobbies, interests, work, and family.
+In general terms, you may see an oncologist if you talk to your primary care doctor about a change in your body and they recommend that you have some preliminary tests.
 Your primary care doctor can perform tests to determine if you might have cancer.
 If there are any signs of cancer, your doctor may recommend seeing an oncologist as soon as possible.
 This may be for further testing and treatment.
 You should expect to work with a group of healthcare providers while you are receiving treatment.

 A medical oncologist's job is to care for cancer patients through the use of items such as chemotherapy, hormonal therapy, targeted therapy, or immunotherapy.